 The "Natural" Claim -

-One of the biggest offenders is the term "natural”.
-It's almost comical how little that word means "Natural" has nothing to do with where animals are raised, how they are treated or even what they’re fed.
+One of the biggest offenders is the term "natural."
+It's almost comical how little that word means "Natural" has nothing to do with where animals live, how they are treated, or even what they eat.

-Consumer Reports Confirm based on surveys that overwhelming majority of consumers believe that the claim "natural" on a food package should mean that the product contains no artificial ingredients, that it was produced without pesticides or genetically modified (or engineered) organisms (GMOs), and that farm animals weren't given drugs, such as antibiotics.
 However, the claim means none of these things.
-On meat and poultry, the U.S. Department of Agriculture defines "natural" as minimally processed and containing no added artificial ingredients.
-For other foods, the term has no clear meaning and is not regulated by a government agency.
+On meat and poultry, the U.S. Department of Agriculture defines "natural" as minimally processed with no added artificial ingredients.
+For other foods, the term has no exact meaning, nor is it regulated by any government agency.